 Women’s Microfinance Initiative offers internships in both Uganda and Bethesda, MD.
 Interns must be flexible and willing to work on a variety of projects, including working with village women and children and managing financial records.

-Hope Corps is a program that facilitates short-term (one week to one year) outreach opportunities for professionals (medics, technicians, teachers and businesspeople), college students, families and individuals.
-Service opportunities exist in various countries in Africa.
+Volunteer opportunities for professionals (medics, technicians, teachers and businesspeople), college students, families and individuals.
+Service opportunities exist in the United States and Africa.